BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-29-babitch-the-story-behind-our-table-soccer-web-application.md

 # Babitch Client

 The "Babitch Client", is the "official" client for the Api.
-The client side doesn't require any webserver, it's just an Angular.js apps, doing Rest queries to the Babitch API.
+The client side doesn't require any webserver, it's just an Angular.js apps, doing Rest queries to the Babitch API, thanks to Restangular.

 We Use Yeoman to bootstrap the project because it helps in many ways :